will62794/tlaplus_animation/README.md

 This is a TLA+ module for creating visualizations of TLC execution traces that can be run inside a web browser.
 To create an animation, you can start with an existing TLA+ specification and define a "view" expression, which is a TLA+ state expression that produces a set of graphical elements based on the values of the variables declared in your specification.
 The Animation module, when used in conjunction with TLC, constructs a sequence of frames, where each frame is the value of the view expression at a step in an execution trace.
 The module uses SVG elements as its graphical primitives, which allows for flexibility and variety in the visualizations that can be produced.

+### Update: February 2020

+The original version of this module, described below and explained in more detail [here](https://www.youtube.com/watch?v=mLF220fPrP4&t=2s), is now somewhat obsolete.
+TLC [now supports](https://github.com/tlaplus/tlaplus/issues/393) running trace exploration from the command line, which makes it simpler to produce TLA+ animations.
+The original `Animation.tla` module has been revised a bit and pushed to the CommunityModules repo as a `SVG.tla` [module](https://github.com/tlaplus/CommunityModules/blob/4a1032a541837e4775d48e5efab56ce1f026edf8/modules/SVG.tla), which provides primitives for laying out visualizations.
+See the [new_examples/Elevator](new_examples/Elevator) directory for a demonstration of animating a trace with this new TLC functionality.
+It can be done entirely from the command line with no explicit need for TLA+ Toolbox.

 ## How To Use

 If you have an existing specification with initial state and next state predicates `Init` and `Next`, and with variables `vars`, you can define an animated version of this spec by defining the following expression: